 I sliced open the drum to let the water out… kicking it over to make sure it was drained…

-Gawain took one end, and I took the other to release the boy inside and Hunter likened to process to cracking an egg.
+Gawain took one end, and I took the other to release the boy inside and Hunter likened the process to cracking an egg.

 While Gawain began recording, Alexei was sprawled across the cement coughing and spewing the water from his lungs.
 The silver burns streaked over every bit of his pale blue body.
 If he’d been left in the drum for much longer, he probably could have been left to whither from silver poisoning in a cell.